 - Expectations for Optimization Readiness

-need to keep in mind after your site is live
+- And what you need to keep in mind after your site is live

 When developing your content